 Grade 10 OSSLT

-Results from the Spring 2016 administration of the OSSLT mark the eighth straight year that Dufferin-Peel students have exceeded the provincial success rate among students eligible to participate for the first time.
-This year, 83% of Dufferin-Peel students who wrote the OSSLT for the first time successfully completed the test.
-This result represents some decline over time in terms of the proportion of Dufferin-Peel students who passed the test.
-The board is focusing on ways to improve student success on this graduation requirement in the coming year.
+Results from the Spring 2018 administration of the OSSLT mark the tenth straight year that Dufferin-Peel students have exceeded the provincial success rate among students eligible to participate for the first time.
+This year, 82% of Dufferin-Peel students who wrote the OSSLT for the first time successfully completed the test.
+This result is consistent with the previous year's performance in terms of the proportion of Dufferin-Peel students who passed the test.
+Staff members are focusing on ways to improve student success on this graduation requirement in the coming year.